max-dotpy/FaceSetBuilder/README.md

 App to cluster faces from a dataset directory and organize them with labels.

 # How to use:
+Open terminal and change directory to where you want to save the output.

-Run through terminal with command: FaceSetBuilder
+Execute through terminal the command: FaceSetBuilder